Control variates for variance-reduced ratio of means estimators: Optimal coefficients and associated properties

-\ref{sec:cv_cv} presents the full derivation of the optimal coefficients $\alpha_o$ and $\beta_o$.
-It is based on an approximate expression of the CV/CV estimator’s variance, which is shown to be a convex function of $(\alpha, \beta)$.
-The analytical formulas of the optimal coefficients are then obtained by setting the gradient of this variance to zero and solving for $(\alpha, \beta)$.
+The full derivation of the optimal coefficients $\alpha_o$ and $\beta_o$ is presented in Appendix \ref{sec:cv_cv_opt_coef}.
+It is based on an approximated expression of the CV/CV estimator’s variance, which is shown to be a convex function of $(\alpha, \beta)$.
+The closed-form formulas of the optimal coefficients are then obtained by setting the gradient of this variance to zero and solving for $(\alpha, \beta)$.

+The optimal coefficients of the ACV/ACV estimator are the same as the ones of the CV/CV estimator, as illustrated in Appendix \ref{sec:approx}.

+The constraint $|\corr(B, D)| < 1$ is essential to ensure that the approximated variance of the ratio is a strictly convex function of $(\alpha, \beta)$.
+If this condition is violated, the optimal coefficients are no longer uniquely defined.
+From a practical standpoint, if $|\corr(B, D)| \to 1$, the empirical estimators of $\alpha_o$ and $\beta_o$ exhibit high variance.
+The resulting estimation error can lead to a variance increase in the final CV/CV estimator, a phenomenon further detailed in Theorem \ref{prop:cond_est_coef}.

+If the control variates $B$ and $D$ are chosen such that $|\corr(B,D)| = 1$, alternative variance-minimizing coefficients $\Tilde{\alpha_o}$ and $\Tilde{\beta_o}$ are given in Proposition \ref{prop_B=D}, in Appendix \ref{sec:prop_B=D}.
+However, they no longer guarantee variance reduction, which is instead contingent upon the inequality given in \eqref{cond}.